isralennon/MSAAI521/deliverables/Paper.md

 We conducted comprehensive exploratory analysis to understand the data characteristics, as well as verifying the completeness and consistency of the data:

 The point cloud files were composed of 30,000 to 40,000 points positioned in a 3D coordinate space which represents the surroundings of the vehicle.
-In addition to encoding positional information, they also encode height (values ranged from -3 to 5m) and intensity information (a measure of the reflectivity of the contact material).
+In addition to encoding coordinates, they also encode height (values ranged from -3 to 5m) and intensity information (a measure of the reflectivity of the contact material).

 The per-class distribution of annotated objects was skewed, with ~50% of cars, 10% of trucks/buses, ~35% of pedestrians and ~5% of cyclists.